alisaid1gunes/messages/README.md

 - **Interceptor and Filters**: Custom interceptors and filters are used for handling custom responses, as well as catching and handling exceptions globally.
 - **Pagination for Listing**: Pagination is implemented in the listing endpoints to handle large data sets efficiently.
 - **Database Performance**: Indexing and proper data type selection are done to optimize database performance.
+- **Redis Caching**: Redis is used for caching responses, reducing response times and improving API performance.
 - **Docker Containers**: The application is containerized using Docker, enabling easy deployment and scalability.

 ## Project Setup